-This course conceptualizes global health as a multidisciplinary field that underscores the critical links between health topics including: Emerging diseases and antimicrobial resistance, Environmental determinants of health, Global health implementation and Socioeconomic determinants of health.
-We will discuss HIV, AIDS, Tuberculosis, Malaria, and Diarrheal & respiratory
+This course conceptualizes global health as a multidisciplinary field that underscores the critical links between health topics including: Emerging diseases and antimicrobial resistance, environmental determinants of health, global health implementation and socio-economic determinants of health.
+We will discuss HIV, AIDS, tuberculosis, malaria, and diarrheal & respiratory diseases.

-BI 497 Biology Capstone Research

-Student research for the capstone presentation required for the Bachelor of Science degrees in Biology.
+BI 497 Biology Capstone Research Student research for the capstone presentation required for the Bachelor of Science degrees in Biology.
 A mandatory component of this research will be a Christian worldview component.

-Prerequisite: Acceptance into the biology program; 20 hours of 300- and 400-level science courses with a grade of C- or better; senior status
+Prerequisites: acceptance into the biology program; 20 hours of 300- and 400-level science courses with a grade of Cor better; and senior status